-Manufacturers and suppliers of power tools have a legal and moral duty to sell safe products.
+Manufacturers and suppliers of power tools have a legal duty to sell safe products.
 Many power tools come with a risk of injury due to unguarded moving parts.
 The moving parts of a power tool should always be guarded to prevent serious injury.
-The most common injuries caused by portable power tools are burns, cuts and muscle strains.
-Sources of injury can include electric shocks, particles in the eyes, fires, falls, explosions of vapors and gases, and falling tools.
+Common injuries caused by power tools are loss of fingers, hands or limbs, eye damage, burns, cuts and muscle strains.

 If the power tool is unsafe due to a manufacturing or design defect and the power tool injures someone, that person may have a claim against the manufacturer, supplier and the distributor of that power tool.